filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     lotus wallet list
     ```

-    This will output smething like:
+    This will output something like:

     ```shell
     Address                                    Balance       Nonce   Default